 Various initiatives might be considered for inclusion in the Strategic Plan, or as part of business-as-usual operations.
 Strategic Plans might include:

-1. Build the customer / brand relationship
+1. Build the customer/brand relationship

 2. Build the relationship between employees and the brand

-It is vital to include employees in the overall development and management of brand.
+It is vital to include employees in the overall development and management of the brand.
 Employees are responsible for delivering much of the customer’s experience.
 Ensuring that employees understand the brand assists them in ensuring their actions and behaviours are consistent with it.
 Providing employees with an opportunity to create positive change within the organisation contributes positively to staff engagement, which positively impacts their alignment with the brand.

 Organisations can: